badruk/VST/towatch/readme.md

+# Badruk - towatch

+## Description
-# Brings all files in downloaded audio folder and syncs with watch, then moves everything that has been synced to "old"
+Brings all files in downloaded audio folder and syncs with watch, then moves everything that has been synced to "old"